 Alyson Shelton wrote and directed the award winning feature, Eve of Understanding.
 She wrote and created the comic, Reburn which successfully funded Issue #1 on Kickstarter at 300% and with over 400 backers in February 2021.
 She's currently finalizing the scripts for Issues #3 and #4 that will finish the first arc, is in process, prepping for a Kickstarter in early 2022.
 The Night We Met, was just selected for the 2nd round of the 2021 Sundance Creative Producing Lab.
 Additionally, her essays have appeared on MsMagazine.com, Hobart Pulp, Survivor Lit and Little Old Lady (LOL) Comedy Blog.
 She lives in Los Angeles with her family where she juggles Zoom calls, reads and swims in the ocean.
-Follow her on Twitter and Instagram @byalysonshelton.
+Follow her on Twitter and Instagram@byalysonshelton..

 When her younger child entered pre-school she started to realize she might have something to say.
 Just maybe.
 She began writing screenplays but this time with one key difference, she wrote them for herself.
 What she would like to read.
 To see.
 No attempts to please people who would never be her audience.
 Instead, she wrote for herself and her friends, the ones who told her they would be there when she decided to write again.
 She wrote two new screenplays, award-winning Tell Me Something True and Reburn, which she is currently adapting into a comic book with artist Elise McCall and producer, Jessica Petelle.

 Kickstarter successfully funded Reburn Issue #1 in February with over 400 backers and Issue #2 in August of 2021.
 Onto Issues #3 and #4!